learn-co-curriculum/dsc-song-analysis-try-experience/p_3_string_lesson.md

 > **Note:** What you see above in the first gray box is Python code - that is the code you would write.
 What comes below that box is the output generated after running the code.
 So the output of creating a string is jest that same string - not very interesting.

-## String `str` data type
+## The `str` data type
 ***

-Information in Python can be in many formats or data types, the most basic of these data types is a character, which is simply a letter, number or some other form of punctuation.
-When we put these characters together, we form what is called a *string*.
-To create a **string** in Python, we place quotes at the start and end of text.
-The single quotes `''` and double quotes `""` are used interchangeably in python and if we don't encase the **string** in either single or double quotes, Python will not create a string and may give us an error.
+Information in Python can be in many formats or data types, the most basic of these data types is a character, which is simply a letter, number, or some other form of punctuation.
+When we put these characters together, we form what is called a *string* which is represented in Python by `str`.

+To create a `str` in Python, we place quotes at the start and end of text.
+The single quotes `''` and double quotes `""` are used interchangeably in Python and if we don't encase the `str` in either single or double quotes, Python will not create a string and may give us an error.

 ## Interactive code console

 ***

-Below is an interactive code console.
-It allows you to write and run code so you can see the results for yourself.
-First, you'll need to **initialize the console by clicking the green arrow**, then you can type any commands or code at the prompt as indicated by the arrow in the illustration below.
+Throughout this module you will encounter our interactive code console, which you will use to practice writing the code you will learn in the lessons.
+This code console allows you to write and run code so you can see the results for yourself.

+To use the console, you'll first need to **initialize the console by clicking the green arrow**, as indicated by the arrow in the illustration below.

 <p style='text-align:center;'>
 <img src='https://learn-co-curriculum.github.io/dsc-song-analysis-try-experience/replit_sample.png' width='75%'></p>

+Once you have initialized the code console, you will be able to see the output of the provided code as well as type any commands or code as instructed in the material.
+You can type your code at the prompt as shown in the illustration below.

 <p style='text-align:center;'>
 <img src='https://learn-co-curriculum.github.io/dsc-song-analysis-try-experience/replit_prompt.png' width='75%'></p>